· Updated January 26, 2021 · By

 To link to Podnews, we’ve some banners and logos available; and a short audio promo.

 This website is published by Podnews LLC (“us”, “we”).
-We acknowledge and respect the traditional custodians of the area in Australia where we live and work: the ancestral homelands of the Turbal and Jagera people.
+We acknowledge and respect the traditional custodians of the area in Australia where we live and work: both the Turrbal and Jagera people.

 The publisher of this website is James Cridland: email@example.com.